moznion/google-chrome-gist-more-url/README.md

 # NAME
-ShowMoreGistUrl - The Google Chrome extension that shows url to clone as 'ssh' and 'git' style on Gist.
+more-gist-url - The Google Chrome extension that shows url to clone as 'ssh' and 'git' style on Gist.

 # USAGE & HOW TO INSTALL
 1. Please enable 'Developer mode' on your Chrome extensions setting.